wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

    Default disabledPeriodic() method...
 Override me!
    Default robotPeriodic() method...
 Override me!

-.. important:: Simulation can also be ran outside of VSCode using ``./gradlew simulateJava``.
+.. important:: Simulation can also be run outside of VSCode using ``./gradlew simulateJava``.
 It's important to note that C++ simulation is not available through command-line at this time.